top of page

 All payments staged in line with construction.

-That is approx $73 million more than 24hr sell-out scenario, achieved, through structured inventory release strategy.
+A 50% increase in developer revenues means a significant increase in developer profit.
+That is approximately £73 million more than the 24-hour sell-out scenario, achieved through a structured inventory release strategy.

 When a luxury project sells out instantly, the market has effectively said: